zahash/csc/README.md

 ## Usage examples

+launch the interactive prompt by typing `csc` to run multiple computations

 ```sh
 a = 10
 b = a + 1.14
 c = log(b, 3) + sin(PI)
 ```

+or run one off computations by simply providing them `csc 10 + 1.14 * ln(50)`

 ## Meta